Dasvi: Plot

 Ganga Ram Chaudhary, the charismatic and arrogant Chief Minister of the fictional state of Harit Pradesh, is implicated in a scam and remanded to judicial custody.
 He appoints his wife Bimla Devi "Bimmo" Chaudhary as CM until he can post bail.
-Initially meek and subservient, Bimmo quickly learns the ropes and establishes herself as a powerful politician, undergoing an image makeover in the process.
-Meanwhile, Chaudhary's popularity and street-smarts gain him a following in jail and he receives preferential treatment.
+Initially meek and subservient, Bimmo quickly learnt the ropes and establishes herself as a powerful politician, she underwent an image makeover in the process.
+Meanwhile, Chaudhary's popularity and street-smart gained him a following in jail and he received preferential treatment.
 When Jyoti Deswal, a new superintendent, arrives at the jail, Chaudhary's life takes a turn for the worse.
 Incorruptible and no-nonsense, Jyoti revokes Chaudhary's privileges and treats him like any other prisoner.
 Chaudhary's attempts to bribe a judge fail, and his immediate bail request is denied.

 Following a confrontation, Jyoti embarrasses Chaudhary by evoking his lack of education - he dropped out in 8th grade - and puts him to work in the prison workshop making chairs as he is unqualified for any other work.
 Spurred by this and by the fact that prisoners attempting to gain a 10th-grade diploma are exempt from work, Chaudhary resolves to study and clear the 10th-grade exams to gain his high-school diploma.
 Jyoti believes this is a scam, but her hands are tied as Indian Law grants Chaudhary the right to complete his education.
-Chaudhary struggles to stay engaged in his studies, frequently falling asleep, until he is inspired by a history textbook detailing India's struggle for independence; he begins to take his studies much more seriously.
+Chaudhary struggled to stay engaged in his studies, frequently falling asleep, until he is inspired by a history textbook detailing India's struggle for independence; he begins to take his studies much more seriously.
 He declares that if he cannot clear his exams, he will not re-enter Politics.